 Dwyer continued partnering with Cloudbakers after their initial cloud migrations for continued guidance on next steps.
 Even after their initial system migrations to the cloud, they were still in a hybrid environment due to their ERP being on premise.
 The next stage in Dwyer’s cloud journey involved bringing data from all the systems mentioned above into one view: Google’s BigQuery.
 As Zachary Diamond, Developer at Dywer put it, “we could finally satisfy our need for business intelligence by cross-analyzing all our information from one central repository.”
 The tools that Google Cloud offers are merely stepping stones to the next big opportunity for Dwyer.

 From Legacy to Lean

 So how is Dwyer able to continue to fund more innovation?
 The proof is in the budget reviews.
-Efficiencies that have been realized by digital transformation, along with consolidation of many business needs within Google Cloud and G Suite, freed up legacy expenses that could then be focused on growing for the future.
+Efficiencies that have been realized by digital transformation, along with consolidation of many business needs within Google Cloud and Google Workspace, freed up legacy expenses that could then be focused on growing for the future.
 As a bonus, Dwyer can better estimate new cloud costs allowing product engineers to quickly spin up a testing server and quickly scale back when the need is over.
 No residual hardware, maintenance or depreciation.